Connect With Us

 FHA Mortgage Insurance Premium Requirements

+This is a big one.
 FHA loans require two types of mortgage insurance premium payments.
 The upfront mortgage insurance premium is 1.75 percent of your loan amount.
-This fee is rolled into your mortgage loan balance, so you don't have to pay it at closing.
-However, it does increase your total loan amount and monthly payment.
+The good news?
+This fee is rolled into your loan balance, so you don’t have to pay it at closing.
+The trade-off is that it increases your total loan amount and monthly payment.

 Prepaid Costs and Escrow Items